To set up an appointment or for more information, please email me or call (510) 845‑6619.

 “To increase one’s capacity for coordination, however slightly, is infinitely more rewarding than any amount of hard labor at the keyboard which does not serve that purpose.” - Harold Taylor

 Musicians are frequently injured in the course of their performing careers, and most of these injuries are preventable.
 The Alexander Technique enables musicians to take care of themselves and develop a healthy approach to their instrument.
 It has long been taught at prestigious conservatories and music departments, including Julliard.
-I am an Associate Professor of the Alexander Technique at the California Jazz Conservatory in Berkeley, and have given Alexander Technique workshops and lessons at UC Berkeley and San Jose State.
+I was an Associate Professor of the Alexander Technique at the California Jazz Conservatory in Berkeley, and have given Alexander Technique workshops and lessons at UC Berkeley and San Jose State.